 Xperience Group: How do you think mobile phones will evolve in the next five years?

 Jay: Mobile technology has already come to a point where the next evolution needs to take place.
 The ‘Internet of Things’ will connect your home, car, business, while connecting our lifestyle experiences like shopping and banking easier.
 Mobile phones will act as your hub so we can expect much tighter security features locked to unique users.
-We can expect to see flexible displays come in to play while designs will take into account how better to accommodate one handed use which has been lost since devices started to get bigger.
+We can expect to see flexible displays come in to play while designs will take into account how better to accommodate one-handed use which has been lost since devices started to get bigger.

 Xperience Group: What three business apps would you recommend?

 Jay: Dropbox- Not specifically created for businesses, Dropbox is available on mobile phones, tablets, laptops and desktops.
 The ease of use on the app allows syncing your devices to your business and personal computers and sharing files instantly.
-Users can view and save work directly in a shared folders which updates across all devices which have access.
-It removes the need for USBs and email to create a seamless working experience.
+Users can view and save work directly in shared folders which updates across all devices which have access.
+It removes the need for USBs and emails to create a seamless working experience.

-WebEx Mobile- With employees on the move the introduction of technology apps like WebEx Mobile allow users to hold meetings on the go.
+WebEx Mobile- With employees on the move the introduction of technology apps like WebEx Mobile allows users to hold meetings on the go.
 With features including video, chat, content and file sharing, users can collaborate as they would on the desktop version.

 Google Analytics- Any web or online business can find their statistic on the go.
 Google has redesigned and launch their Google Analytics application for both Android and iOS devices.
 Added segmenting features and ability to visualise stats is a pleasant experience from previous iterations.
 Mobile access to data can empower business owners and employees to make decisions on the go.